All Our Mothers Babies

 different than the despair that abounds in circumstances and life’s common course.

-It steals the breath of life; all hope is buried under a blanket of suffering so heavy it separates people from the will to live.
+It steals the breath of life; all hope is buried under a blanket of suffering so heavy it separates people from the

 I stood on the outskirts of hope’s